orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

   //..
 }</pre>

-Again, the code expects the store to rely on observable data structure and that&#8217;s fine by me.
-However, this is an idea i&#8217;m still considering and still testing the benefits outcome of it.
+Again, the code expects the store to rely on observable data structure and that's fine by me.
+However, this is an idea i'm still considering and still testing the benefits outcome of it.

 You can view the full source code in [echoes player github repository](https://github.com/orizens/echoes-player/tree/master/src/app/containers/playlist-view).